 "Our passion for our work, you can't beat it.
 We believe in it with all our heart."

 Becca Britton has been working in animal welfare since 2003.
-Outside of animal welfare, her work experience includes over ten years in the non-profit sector with a focus on community development, art-culture programming for youth and senior citizens, public art & community building.
-She also has a strong background in marketing, graphic and web design, event planning, grant writing, and project management.
+Outside of animal welfare, her work experience includes over ten years in the non-profit sector with a focus on community development, art-culture community programming public art & program management.
+She also has a strong background in marketing, graphic and web design, event planning, grant writing, and non profit management.

-Britton was formerly founder (2003) and executive director of Friends of the Cleveland Kennel, a non-profit organization that served as a support agency for Cleveland Animal Control.
-Through her non-profit, she ran a successful rescue organization, raised thousands of dollars in supportive care and programming for animals in need at the Cleveland Animal Control, and organized/funded large scale community-focused Wellness Clinic events throughout the city of Cleveland.
-Most recently, she launched a pet retention program called Neighborhood Pets Outreach & Resource Center.
+Britton founder (2003) and executive director of Friends of the Cleveland Kennel, a non-profit organization that served as a support agency for Cleveland Animal Control.
+Through her non-profit, she ran a successful rescue organization, raised thousands of dollars in supportive care and programming for animals in need at the Cleveland Animal Control, and organized large scale community-focused pet vaccine clinic events throughout the city of Cleveland for several years.

-Ms. Britton is a graduate of the Leadership Development Program Initiative, a highly competitive and interactive year-long program led by a former Cleveland mayor, Michael White.
-She has attended various Case Western Reserve University Weatherhead School of Management’s continued education management courses, including community development, organizing classes, and animal welfare workshops.
-She has also completed various marketing and leadership certification programs over the years.
-Her focus as a “big picture thinker” is to create sustainable change in Cleveland by being an advocate for animals and the people who love them.
+Ms. Britton is a graduate of the Leadership Development Program Initiative and has attended Case Western Reserve University’s Weatherhead School of Management.
+She was recently awarded HSUS Humane Leader of the Year award (2022) and has been highlighted in various Northeast Ohio media outlets showcasing her work in the community.
+Becca’s focus as a “big picture thinker” is to create sustainable change in Cleveland by being an advocate for animals and the people who love them.